 "Continental Europe: France, Italy, Spain, Portugal, Greece" in Research Guide to U.S. and International Interest Groups, Clive S. Thomas, ed.
 Westport, CT: Praeger, 2004.

 “Italy: The Erosion and Demise of Party Dominance” in Political Parties and Interest Groups: Shaping Democratic Governance, Clive S. Thomas, ed.
 Boulder, CO: Lynne Rienner Publishers, 2001.

 "Multi-level Lobbying in the European Union: A Paired Sectoral Comparison Across the French-Italian Border."
 Regional and Federal Studies 6:3 (Autumn 1996).
 Download

-I developed and have taught a variety of comparative politics, international relations, and research methods courses at GVSU.
-I served as the department chair and international relations program coordinator from 2002-2006.
+I developed and have taught a variety of comparative politics, international relations, and research methods courses for the political science department, and also have served as the department chair and international relations program coordinator.
 My research focuses on the domestic politics of international integration, particularly in North America and the European Union.
-I have been working on a panel study of the "multi-level" lobbying strategies of business associations in Genoa, Italy and Marseille, France.
+I have written several articles on the "multi-level lobbying" strategies of business associations in Canada, the U.S., France, and Italy.
 My interest in Italy began as a graduate student at the Johns Hopkins Bologna Center.
 Later, I was a visiting fellow at the EU's European University Institute in Florence, and a Fulbright scholar in Genoa.
 I helped develop the department's faculty exchange with the University of Perugia, and have visited Grand Rapids' beautiful sister city several times.
 I also enjoy visiting Greece, where I have family in the Peloponnese and Chios.
 Before starting my academic career, I was an international economist for a management consulting firm, and a manager for two international development agencies, CRS in Senegal, and ACCION in Boston.